mubi/pycaption-cli/README.md

 pycaption-cli
 =============

 A command line interface for the pycaption module.
+Forked to add WebVTT support, courtesy of [this Brightcove guide](docs.brightcove.com/en/perform/brightcove-player/guides/webvtt-converter.html).

 Setup
 =====